-*Figure based on the mean domestic electricity consumption in Scotland (3,635kWh) in 2016 published in January 2018 by the Department for Energy and Climate Change in the report ‘Sub-national electricity consumption statistics’ and the average UK capacity factor of 27%.
+*Figure based on the mean domestic electricity consumption in Scotland (3,393kWh) in 2019 published in December 2020 by the Department for Energy and Climate Change in the report ‘Sub-national electricity consumption statistics’ and the average UK capacity factor of 27%.

 If planning permission is granted a substantial community benefits package would be set up to provide an annual fund available to the local community.

 Examples of previous funds that have been set up include provisions for local projects, such as: